In Conversation with Judith Heumann, Internationally Recognized Disability Rights Advocate

 Each October, the Office of Disability Employment Policy at the U.S. Department of Labor sponsors National Disability Employment Awareness Month.
 This year’s theme is "Disability: Part of the Equity Equation."

-Our moderated discussion with Judy will include conversation about:
+Our moderated discussion with Judy included conversation about:

 - Judy’s own story, featured in “Crip Camp: A Disability Revolution,” a 2020 Independent Spirit- and Peabody Award-winning documentary, produced by former President Barack Obama and Michelle Obama's production company, Higher Ground Productions;